What is CTE Dual Credit?

 All CTE Dual Credit courses offer both high school and college credit for successfully completing the same class.
 The courses are taught at the high school but are also part of a program of study at the awarding college and can provide a clear career pathway for students who choose to continue in that field.

 Which classes qualify for CTE Dual Credit?

-Classes that are available at your high school or skill center are indicated in the course catalog, on the class syllabus, on the STUDENTS page of pnwcollegecredit.org website, and in the SERS website.
+Classes that are available at your high school or skill center are indicated in the course catalog, on the class syllabus, on the STUDENTS page of the pnwcollegecredit.org website, and on the SERS website.
 The career specialist at your high school or staff in the Career & College Readiness department at your school district can assist you in determining what classes are available.

 What is SERS?

 SERS (Statewide Enrollment and Reporting System) is the official CTE Dual Credit registration site for Washington state and includes:

 - Registration login for CTE Dual Credit students, staff, teachers, consortium members, district staff, and college registrars.

 - Search tool to find CTE Dual Credit articulations by a school district, high school, college, or career clusters.